Skip to main content

 Fall Semester

-• Attend the fall Internship & Career Fair, hosted by University Career Services
+• Attend multiple fall Internship & Career Fairs, including those hosted by University Career Services and Innovate Carolina.

 • Meet with the Internship Manager for assistance in the internship search process